|Survey name||Household projections in England|

 - future changes to the housing market, such as house prices or changes to the private or social renting sectors

-- changes in marital status, income, economic activity or any other demographic factors of the population any international factors that may affect the UK population
+- changes in marital status, income, economic activity or any other demographic factors or international factors that may affect the UK population – for example, the coronavirus pandemic or the UK’s exit from the EU in 2020

-For users to gain an understanding of the level of accuracy and coherence of the household projections, we have published a paper comparing current and past household projections with household estimates and other sources.
+For users to gain an understanding of the level of accuracy and coherence of the household projections, the latest accuracy paper compares current and past household projections with household estimates and other sources.

-Subnational household projection variants were published on 16 May 2019, which were based on the SNPP variants published on 9 April 2019.
-Four variant household projections have been produced: three show alternative assumptions of migration and one is a continuous projection of the household representative rates (HRRs), which were held constant from 2022 onwards in the principal projection.
+Variant household projections have been produced, based on the SNPP variants published on 24 March 2020.
+There are five variants in total: four show alternative assumptions of migration and one is a continuous projection of the household representative rates (HRRs), which were held constant from 2022 onwards in the principal projection.

 Coherence and comparability